learn-co-curriculum/react-hooks-components-basics/README.md

 ## Learning Goals

-1. Understand React components
+- Understand what a React component is and what it can be used for
-2. Create React components and show the HTML they create
+- Write React components and show the DOM elements they create

 ## Overview